ingun37/answers-db/books/Category Theory For Programmers/13. Free Monoids/1/a.md

-Because there won’t be a sub-monoid in isomorphic relation.
+Because there won't be a sub-monoid in isomorphic relation.